biocatchltd/heksher-py/docs/stub_clients.rst

         .. note::

-            In sub clients, when multiple rules are given, they must have the exact same keys, in exactly the same order.
+            In stub clients, when multiple rules are given, they must have the exact same keys, in exactly the same order.
 These keys will be interpreted as the setting's context features.

     :param value: The value to patch the setting with when the conditions are met.